e9x/electron-injector/README.md

 ### Injecting a script with a file

 https://github.com/e9x/electron-injector/assets/76465669/98e16584-cfeb-40d8-bb48-7f5e37ceb83f

+> 🛑 Make sure you backup your Asar file. 🛑
+> 🛑 Make sure you only upload your backup of your Asar file! 🛑
+> 🛑 Always remove your modifications from the Asar before uploading.
+Never upload your injected "app.asar" and try to inject it twice. 🛑

 1. Go to https://injector.sys32.dev/
 2. Right click a shortcut to the Electron program